Visibility, automation, and orchestration with Zero Trust

 3. Configure detection on your devices and infrastructure to bring immediate visibility into activities going on in the environment.
 This gives you the all-important "dial tone" to start the flow of critical data.

-4. Enable Microsoft Threat Protection to gain cross-workload visibility and incident detection.
+4. Enable Microsoft 365 Defender to gain cross-workload visibility and incident detection.

 II.
 Enable automation